tinacms/tina.io/content/docs/tina-cloud/client.md

 ## `useDocumentCreatorPlugin`

+An important part of any application or website is the ability to create new pages, you can use the `useDocumentCreatorPlugin` which allows the end user the ability to create new pages.

-This hook allows your editors to safely create new pages.
-Note that you'll be responsible for redirecting the user after a new document has been created.
-To use this:
+> Note that you'll be responsible for redirecting the user after a new document has been created.

 ```tsx
 import { useDocumentCreatorPlugin } from 'tina-graphql-gateway'